d2l-ai/d2l-en/chapter_natural-language-processing/word2vec.md

 Since the cosine similarity between the one-hot vectors of any two different words is 0, it is difficult to use the one-hot vector to accurately represent the similarity between multiple different words.

-Word2vec is a tool that we came up with to solve the problem above[1].
+[Word2vec](https://code.google.com/archive/p/word2vec/) is a tool that we came up with to solve the problem above.
 It represents each word with a fixed-length vector and uses these vectors to better indicate the similarity and analogy relationships between different words.
-The Word2vec tool contains two models: skip-gram[2] and continuous bag of words (CBOW)[3].
+The Word2vec tool contains two
+models: skip-gram :cite:`Mikolov.Sutskever.Chen.ea.2013` and continuous bag of words (CBOW) :cite:`Mikolov.Chen.Corrado.ea.2013`.
 Next, we will take a look at the two models and their training methods.

 ## The Skip-Gram Model